ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Functions
 In the pixel shader, there's no way to call functions, so these are defines that can have multiple lines, as-in they will copy+paste the code inside.
+All functions have to return a value, because it has to be structured just like the instrinsic functions
 ```hlsl
 float4 psMainD3D9(float4 colour, float4 specular)
 {